Wadauk/html/README.md

 ## Welcome to Wadauk' Pages for learning HTML

-I begin to learn HTML at Saturday, 3 June 2017
+I begin to learn HTML in Saturday, 3 June 2017

 ### Sources